 A large part of the job will be assessing the protective, developmental and therapeutic needs of a young person, provide information and act as a mediator.

 To become a Child & Youth Care Worker in South Africa, you will need a number of qualifications.
 Entry requirements differ for each of the educational institutions, but typically, you will be expected to have a:

 For a Bachelor’s degree or a Diploma, you will need your NSC or NS(v) certificate.

 Entry requirements differ, but the following school subjects are recommended:

-You will have to register with the South African Council for Social Service Professions (SACSSP) in order to legally practise professionally as a social worker. as well as
+Do note that you will have to register with the South African Council for Social Service Professions (SACSSP) in order to legally practise professionally as a social worker.

 IIE MSA, Bachelor of Child and Youth Care: